caronc/nzb-subliminal/README.md

 **Note:** The _Subliminal_ directory provides all of the nessisary dependencies in order for this script to work correctly.
 The directory is only required if you do not have the packages already available to your global environment.
-These packages are all identified under the _Dependencies_ section below.
+These dependant packages are all identified under the _Dependencies_ section below.

 Supported Subtitle Sites
 ========================